 When an incremental load is not used, the contents of the target table are cleared before the load.
 When a primary key is not defined and an incremental load is used, it simply appends the data to the table and does not update anything.

 There is significant change when loading incrementally into table with native datatypes on.
-If table doesn’t have native datatypes during incremental load, the _timestamp
+If a table does not have native datatypes eanbled during incremental loading, the _timestamp

-column is updated based on the primary key only when any value in the row is changed.
+column is updated based on the primary key only when a value in the row changes.
 In tables with native datatypes, the _timestamp

 Example: